deadconvicess/Dc-Cleaner/README.md

 ## Discord Cleaner V2

-Dc Cleaner is a small but amazing tool for cleaning/debloating your windows system.
+Dc Cleaner is a small but amazing tool for cleaning/debloating your discord for the best performence.

 ---